LacunaSoftware/PkiSdkSamples/README.md

 This project contains sample applications demonstrating the use of the [Lacuna PKI SDK](https://www.lacunasoftware.com/en/products/pki_sdk) with different .NET technologies.

 To run the samples, you will need a license.
-If you don't have one, request a trial license at [our website](http://www.lacunasoftware.com/en/home/contact).
+If you don't have one, request a free trial license at [our website](http://www.lacunasoftware.com/en/home/contact).

 The following sample projects are available: